-The provider (the agency used and by default, a school) is tied into the Matterport software as a service (SaaS) for which Matterport charges annually.
-If you decide to cancel the service, your Tour goes offline and will no longer be available, as there is no option to 'keep' the Tour files (or images!!) without paying an annual subscription fee.
-This option works fine for estate agents when Tours go offline as quickly as they go online (once a property sells) but for a school/business that may want to keep the Tour live for longer than a few months, it's not viable.
-Subscription fees are approximately £1000 per year.
-So in summary, a school is £3k investment +£1k per year in debit before they've even hired someone to photograph it or build it.erport
+The provider (or school if you've done it yourself) is tied into the Matterport software as a service (SaaS) for which Matterport charge annually.
+If you decide to cancel the service, then your Tour would go offline and no longer be available, as there is no option to 'keep' the Tour files without paying an annual subscription fee.
+This option works fine for estate agents when Tours go offline as quickly as they go online (once a property sells) but for a school/business that may want to keep the Tour live for longer, we see that as an unacceptable proposition especially if the annual fee increases.
+At the time of writing, subscription fees are approximately £1000 per year.

-Another feature of a Matterport Tour, it is usually a 'true walkthrough' meaning every single step is photographed and as such, it provides a full floorplan of your school, for everyone to see (see Security, above).
-A feature of this 'true walkthrough' is, like in Google Street View, it could take you 4 clicks to get from a current viewpoint to one that is IO feet away in the image, which in our opinion, is poor UX, takes too much effort and delivers too much irrelevant detail (who wants to view that corridor wall 3 times!).
-In this 'true walkthrough' you can also get something we call 'tile pulling' meaning when you advance from one spot to the next, the small tiles (there are IOO's of them) that make up a 360 image either pull or stretch or temporarily go black so the image can distort quite dramatically.
+Another feature of a Matterport Tour, it is usually a 'true walk-through' meaning every single step is photographed and as such, it provides a full floorplan and blueprint of your school, for everyone to see (see Security, above).
+A feature of this 'true walkthrough' is, like in Google Street View, it could take you 4 clicks to get from a current viewpoint to one that is 10 feet away in the image, which in our opinion, leads to a poor UX, takes too much effort and delivers too much detail.
+In this 'true walkthrough' you can also get something we call 'tile pulling' meaning, when you advance from one spot to the next, the small tiles (there are 100's of them) that make up a 360 image either pull or stretch or temporarily go black so the image can distort quite dramatically.